 4:15 – 5:30 Electives (choose one):

-Affinity Group, Reunions and Stewardship Is your reunion program on repeat?
+Engaged Volunteers, Engaging Events Is your reunion program on repeat?
 Does your affinity group programming need an upgrade?
-Or, are the gatherings great, but recently you’ve notice a “disconnect” between the party and the purpose?
+Or, are the gatherings great, but recently you’ve noticed a “disconnect” between the party and the purpose?

-Participants in this interactive session will engage in brainstorming activities that generate fresh ideas to boost these vital programs.
-Take away tangible resources and templates that help build buy-in, set timelines, engage volunteers and do more with less.
+Participants in this interactive session will engage in brainstorming activities that generate fresh ideas to boost these vital programs and build volunteer structures that help fuel their success.
+Take away tangible resources that inspire buy-in, engage volunteers, and help you do more with less.
 Then, explore techniques to integrate these programs in ways that help shape the engagement and giving lifecycle for participants.

-Engaging and Soliciting Students and Young Alumni Elective Rerun We’re wrapping up day two, and maybe you’re wishing you could’ve spent time with Jake learning how to pilot a program, but you also wanted to hear from Alice on volunteer management.
+Elective Rerun We’re wrapping up day two, and maybe you’re wishing you could’ve spent time with Jake getting nerdy with numbers, but you also wanted to hear from John about how he leveraged digital giving experience officers to build his pipeline.
 You’re in luck because we are giving you the power to pick the second elective rerun.
 We’ll post a list of options, and you’ll decide who presents twice.

 5:30 PM Conference adjourns for the day Dinner on your own